Update on Tycho Brahe project

 In the pre-commissioning tests we experienced a technical challenge in the charging connection procedures under certain conditions.
 This meant that the automatic shore side charging system, although successfully tested in a simulated environment at the factory, needed additional testing in order to gain the required reliability for connecting and disconnecting the charging cables to and from the vessel.

-In October, HH Ferries received the final authority approvals for Tycho Brahe’s charging stations, and the ferry is thus already sailing in both battery and hybrid operations, while charging procedures are being adjusted.
+In October, HH Ferries received the final authority approvals for Tycho Brahe’s charging stations, and the ferry is thus already sailing in both battery and hybrid operations.
+Adjustments to the charging procedures continue to progress.